 It's so violent now.

-They can't even differentiate.
+They can't even differentiate it.

-And then probably somebody knows somebody that died because we're losing 300 kids a week, and it's getting worse, which by the way, is one reason enough to control our borders because ninety percent of that crap comes across the southern border.
+And it's getting worse, which, by the way, is one reason enough to control our borders because 90% of that crap comes across the southern border.

 We're prepared to engage in a conversation with no preconditions.

-We're we're we're ready to sit down with them.
+We're ready to sit down with them.

 President Trump had indicated his willingness to have conversations with the Iranians in the past few days.

-Uh he said this for an awfully long time, more than just the past few days.
+He said this for an awfully long time, more than just the past few days.

-All right, but the question is does Iran want that?
+All right, but the question is, does Iran want that?

-Um talking, how could it ever be bad?
+Talking, how could it ever be bad?

-Uh talking about getting rid of nukes sounds great.
+Talking about getting rid of nukes sounds great.

 Does it have to be successful?